 management practices for snow and ice removal, including:

 - Removing snow prior to applying a deicer.

 - Using just enough deicer to reduce safety hazard.

-- Sweep up any unused or undissolved product after a storm for reuse.
+- Sweeping up and properly storing road salt after a snow storm for reuse.

-- Talk to your neighbors about the impacts chlorides have on our local rivers and habitats.
+- Sharing your knowledge about the impacts chlorides have on our local waterways.

 Municipal and Private Deicing Operations